 - Whipped butter is real butter that has been whipped.
 This process incorporates air into the butter, making it softer and easier to spread.

-- Whipped butter does not measure the same for baking, so do not use it for items that are going into the oven.
+- Whipped butter does not measure the same for baking, so do not use it for items going into the oven.

-- Nutritionally, whipped butter has 7.4 g of fat per tablespoon, The saturated fat is 4.3 g per tablespoon.
+- Nutritionally, whipped butter has 7.4 g of fat per tablespoon, and saturated fat is 4.3 g per tablespoon.

 5. Light Margarine – 40-80 calories/1-4 points per tablespoon